department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 If you’re signed up as a spouse in the Defense Enrollment Eligibility Reporting System (DEERS), we’ll automatically deduct the FSGLI premium from your Servicemember’s pay.
 If you aren’t signed up in DEERS, your Servicemember will still be responsible for premiums and back payments of unpaid premiums.

-### Can I get extended coverage for a dependent child?

-Yes, in some cases.
-Coverage lasts until the child is 18 years old.
-But, if the child is a full-time student or becomes permanently and totally disabled (unable to do everyday tasks, including meaningful work) before turning 18 and is no longer able to support themselves, we may extend the coverage.

-### Can I make changes to my coverage?
+### Can my Servicemember make changes to my coverage?

-Yes, if you have spousal coverage.
-If you want to reduce, turn down, or cancel your spousal coverage, complete VA Form SGLV 8286A: Spouse Coverage Election and Certificate and turn it in to your unit’s personnel office.
-[Download VA Form SGLV 8286A](http://www.benefits.va.gov/INSURANCE/forms/SGLV_8286A_ed2014-06.PDF).
+Yes.
+If you have spousal coverage and you want to reduce, turn down, or cancel it, fill out the Spouse Coverage Election and Certificate and have your Servicemember turn it in to the personnel office for their unit.
+[Download the Spouse Coverage Election and Certificate](http://www.benefits.va.gov/INSURANCE/forms/SGLV_8286A_ed2014-06.PDF).

 **Note:** We automatically cover dependent children.
 This coverage can’t be turned down, reduced, or canceled.

-### How much will I pay for dependent coverage?
+### How much will the Servicemember pay for dependent coverage?

 Nothing.
 We provide dependent coverage at no cost until the child is 18 years old, unless the child:
 - Is a full-time student, **or**
 - Becomes permanently and totally disabled—before turning 18—and can’t support themselves

+### Can my Servicemember get extended coverage for our dependent child?

+Yes, in some cases.
+Coverage lasts until the child is 18 years old.
+But, if the child is a full-time student between 18 and 22 years old, we may extend the coverage.
+Or, if the child becomes permanently and totally disabled before turning 18 and is no longer able to support themselves, we may extend the coverage—in some cases indefinitely.

-### How do I convert an FSGLI policy to an individual insurance policy?
+### How do I convert a spousal FSGLI policy to an individual insurance policy?

-You have the option to convert spousal FSGLI coverage to a permanent, individual insurance policy (such as whole life) within 120 days from the date of the Servicemember’s:
+You have the option to convert spousal FSGLI coverage to a permanent, individual insurance policy (such as whole life) within 120 days from the date of your Servicemember’s:

 - Separation from the military
-- Divorce from their current spouse
+- Divorce from you
 - Written election to end spousal SGLI coverage
 - Written election to end their SGLI coverage
 - Death

-If any of the above events happen, the spouse becomes solely responsible for all aspects of the policy, including premium payments.
+If any of the above events happen, you, as the Servicemember's spouse, become solely responsible for all aspects of the policy, including premium payments.

 You can’t convert other types of policies—such as term, variable, or universal life insurance.
 And, supplementary policy benefits—such as accidental death and dismemberment or a waiver of the premium for disability—aren’t considered part of the conversion policy.